HALFpipe/HALFpipe/README.md

 > **NOTE:** ENIGMA `HALFpipe` is pre-release software and not yet considered production-ready.
 >
 > If you would like to beta test and provide feedback, thank you!
 We recommend using Beta 5, as this has many improvements to stability.
-If you encounter issues, please see the [troubleshooting](#6-troubleshooting) section of this document.
+For a detailed lost of changes, please see the [changelog](CHANGELOG.md).
 >
+> If you encounter issues, please see the [troubleshooting](#6-troubleshooting) section of this document.
+>
-> To use a specific version, please use the following command to download HALFpipe.
+> To use a specific beta version, please use the following command to download HALFpipe.
 >
 > | Version                      | Installation                                                                                             |
 > |------------------------------|----------------------------------------------------------------------------------------------------------|